eras/mxrxtx/README.md

 use instead of creating new bot credentials for it.
 It does not have the ability to e.g. join rooms.
 ## Offer a file
-Offer a file with `mxrxtx --offer '#roomalias:example.com' hello.txt hello.png`.
+Offer a file with `mxrxtx offer '#roomalias:example.com' hello.txt hello.png`.
 You may also the room name (case insensitive) or the room id and the client needs to be present in that room.
 The command outputs the matrix.to url for the shared files, which is shared as a